NemProject/miscellaneous/pages/22.supernode-program/docs.en.md

 ## Steps to Enroll and Participate in Supernodes

-- **Step 1**: Download and run the standalone version of NEM from [nem.io](http://nem.io/install.html).
+- **Step 1**: Download and run the standalone version of NEM from [the GitHub releases page](https://github.com/NemProject/NanoWallet/releases).

-  The standalone tutorials for Mac, Ubuntu, and Windows can be found at the [NEM Tutorials Index](http://blog.nem.io/nem-tutorial-list/).
+  The standalone tutorials for Mac, Ubuntu, and Windows can be found at the [NEM Tutorials Index](http://nem.ghost.io/nem-tutorial-list/).

 - **Step 2**: Make an account and have at least 3,000,030 XEM in an account.